espressif/esp-idf/docs/en/api-reference/peripherals/touch_pad.rst

 Optimization of Measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A touch sensor has several configurable parameters to match the characteristics of a particular touch pad design.
-For instance, to sense smaller capacity changes, it is possible to narrow down the reference voltage range within which the touch pads are charged / discharged.
+For instance, to sense smaller capacity changes, it is possible to narrow down the reference voltage range within which the touch pads are charged/discharged.
 The high and low reference voltages are set using the function :cpp:func:`touch_pad_set_voltage`.

 .. only:: SOC_TOUCH_VERSION_1